-location order has the meaning given by subsection 67J(1) of the Family Law Act medical procedure proceeding means a proceeding to which rule 1.11 applies.
+location order has the meaning given by subsection 67J(1) of the Family Law Act.

 Marshal has the same meaning as in the Federal Circuit and Family Court Act.

 Note: See sections 104 and 262 of the Federal Circuit and Family Court Act.